ctphoenix/Python-Course-Material/chapter4.md

 -  Call `more_frequent(distribution)`.

 *** =hint
-- You might begin with sorting the counts of the distribution as follows: `counts = sorted(distribution.keys())`
+- You might begin with storing the counts of the distribution as follows: `counts = list(distribution.keys())`
-- Sort the values of the distribution with `sorted(distribution.values(), reverse = True)`.  `numpy` is preloaded into memory as `np`: find the cumulative sum of these using `np.cumsum()`.
+- Store the values of the distribution with `frequency_of_counts = list(distribution.values())`.  `numpy` is preloaded into memory as `np`: find the cumulative sum of these using `np.cumsum()`.
 - To obtain the fraction of words more frequent than this, divide this cumulative sum by its maximum, and subtract this value from 1.
-You're ready to make a dictionary with these as values and counts as keys!
+You're ready to make a dictionary with the results of this calculation as values and `counts` as keys!

 *** =pre_exercise_code
 ```{python}